miker704/Strife/patches2.md

     - Added a new route container type to check if the path currently being used while logged in does not match redirect back to the home dashboard tyo be used later.
     - Added a new selector to select the first channel of a server which will be used in the coming future.
+    - Created a new version of usePrevProps hook called usePrevious.

 ## Backend Changes